About the Claim

 Why is Google’s conduct anticompetitive and harmful to app developers?

-Professor Rodger alleges that Google has used a variety of technical and contractual restrictions to ensure that the Google’s Play Store is the only place where UK app developers can market or sell apps designed for Android devices.
+Professor Rodger alleges that Google has used a variety of technical and contractual restrictions to ensure that Google’s Play Store is the only place where UK app developers can market or sell apps designed for Android devices.
 The result is that UK app developers have little choice other than to use the Google Play Store if they want to reach a wide audience.
 Google has then used its dominant position in app distribution to require developers who sell digital content to pay excessive and unfair commissions (of up to 30%) on all their sales to customers.
 Professor Rodger claims that absent the combination of exclusionary and exploitative conduct, app developers would have paid less to distribute their apps and sell their digital content.

 What have the regulators said?